 The borough of Tonbridge and Malling lies in the heart of Kent and is an area of variety and historical interest.
 The borough is largely rural with few large settlements; Tonbridge in the south being the largest, the remainder of the borough is dotted with villages and smaller towns.
-The latest population figures from the mid 2019 Mid-year population estimates show that there are 132,200 people living in the borough.
-This population size makes Tonbridge & Malling the 5th largest local authority district in the Kent County Council (KCC) area.
+The latest population figures from the 2021 Census show that there are 132,200 people living in the borough.
+This population size makes Tonbridge & Malling the 6th largest local authority district in the Kent County Council (KCC) area.
+70% of the borough's population live in the urban areas, with the remaining 30% living in the surrounding rural area and settlements.

 Industry and commerce are concentrated around Tonbridge, Aylesford, Ditton, Larkfield and Snodland.
 Mineral extraction has been carried out in the area for many years.
-Paper and packaging mills, distribution, general and light industry and many small businesses make up the industrial scene.
+Distribution, general and light industry and many small businesses make up the industrial scene.
 The borough is a popular area for office location and high-tech development, particularly at the Kings Hill business and residential community.